 So I decided to set out to look for that beautiful lake.
 I became an explorer; I became a mathematician.
 I found that lake, and many more besides.
 Not just lakes either: rugged mountain peaks, blanketed in snow and bathed in golden dawns; verdant fields, snoozing to the lethargic peals of cow bells; precipitous cliffs of cold, uncaring, frowning rock; the cool shadow of scented pines; the springs of crisp, clear water bubbling up from the ground amidst mounds of damp moss… I’ll only ever see a fraction of all there is to see.

-I’m an applied mathematician, currently a Research Fellow in fluid dynamics under the supervision of Professor Yulii Shikhmurzaev at the University of Birmingham, looking at multiphase flow in porous media.
-It’s a great time to be an applied mathematician: the boundaries between engineering, physics and mathematics are blurring and the dramatic advances in computing power, along with what we’re able to do in a laboratory, mean that we can probe ever further into nature’s beauty.
+I’m an applied mathematician and I think it’s a great time to be one: the boundaries between engineering, physics and mathematics are blurring and the dramatic advances in computing power, along with what we’re able to do in a laboratory, mean that we can probe ever further into nature’s beauty.

 This provides the more analytical mathematician with fantastic opportunities to collaborate with researchers in different departments, around the globe.
 Not just in order to validate the numerical and experimental results that are being discovered, but also to apply their skills to gain a deeper understanding of the physics behind observed phenomena.

 They say that mathematicians are boring and lack creativity.
 I disagree: mathematics is the most creative thing you could possibly do.
 There’s literally nothing you can’t create or think about.

 Me?
 I also like words.
 I like playing with them.
 I like moving them around.
 I like fitting them together in lots of different ways.
 I like building with them.
 And taking photographs.
 I like that too.